AI & Automation

 A professional follow-up strategy can help you close 15% more business, and AI can help you stay in regular contact with less manual work for your team.

-Cons of AI for contractors
+Cons of AI for service businesses

 Nothing in this world is perfect.
 That includes AI; there are some downsides to the technology that you should consider while evaluating potential solutions.